OCP

 What is an Official Community Plan?

-This work will replace the current Official Community Plan (YFNS 32/2013) and will be developed in alignment with Part 2 of the Planning and Land Use Management Act (YFNS 13/2011).
-It will also inform updates to related laws, including the Zoning and Structures Act (YFNS 51/2016), and will align with YG key policy frameworks, including the Strategic Plan, Housing Roadmap and the ʔuʔaałuk̓ʷiʔaała nism̓aakqin – Taking care of our land always (Mother earth) Plan, among others.
+This work will replace the current Official Community Plan Act (YFNS 32/2013) and will be developed in alignment with Part 2 of the Planning and Land Use Management Act (YFNS 13/2011).
+It will also inform updates to related laws, including the Zoning and Structures Act (YFNS 51/2016), and will pull together key policy YG frameworks, including the Strategic Plan, Housing Roadmap, and the ʔuʔaałuk̓ʷiʔaała nism̓aakqin – Taking care of our land always (Mother earth) Plan, among others.

 Yuułuʔiłʔatḥ Government will work closely with citizens through a range of engagement opportunities, including in-person gatherings, virtual sessions, surveys, and a formal public hearing.
-Over the next two years, YG will work alongside the community to explore priorities and values such as sustainable growth, community wellbeing, and how decisions about land use are made.
+Community input is essential to understand citizens’ priorities and values, such as sustainable growth, community well-being, Yuułuʔiłʔatḥ identity, and how decisions about land use and economic development should be made.

-The final OCP is anticipated for adoption in December 2027.
+The new OCP is anticipated to be adopted in 2027.

 Stay Informed